flyteorg/flytesnacks/cookbook/core/remote_flyte/README.rst

    OUTPUT_DATA_PREFIX=s3://my-s3-bucket/raw_data FLYTE_HOST=flyte.example.com ADDL_DISTRIBUTION_DIR=s3://my-s3-bucket/archives make register

 and just like that you can update your code without requiring a rebuild of your container!

+As fast registration takes code from your local workstation and pushes is to the docker containers that are running workflows on the flyte cluster, make sure to specify the following arguments correclty:

+- :code:`flyte-cli fast-register-files` has a :code:`--dest-dir` option which specified which folder (in the container) the fast serialization will dump the code in.
+- :code:`pyflyte serialize` has a :code:`--local-source-root` option which specicies which code is uploaded during the fast registration step.

 Building Images